A mixed precision Jacobi SVD algorithm: Acknowledgments

-W.~Gao and Y.~Ma are partially supported by National Key R\&D Program of China under Grant No.~2021YFA1003305 and National Natural Science Foundation of China under Grant No.~71991471.
-M.~Shao is partially supported by by the National Natural Science Foundation of China under grant No.~11971118.
+W.~Gao is partially supported by the National Key R\&D Program of China under Grant Number 2021YFA1003305.
+M.~Shao is partially supported by the National Key R\&D Program of China under Grant Number 2023YFB3001603.